16 Dec 2019

 Combating Heat Stress With Cool Down Booths

 One of the benefits of being a modular building provider is that a lot of products focus on keeping people safe and secure.
 The first thing off the top of your head may be Panel Built’s line of guard booths that can be fabricated with ballistic rated materials.
 However, our line of safety products stretches far beyond just security.
 Panel Built’s modular spaces offer a variety of ways to keep your employees safe from the elements as well!

 Previously, we have discussed the importance of breakrooms to a manufacturing environment, creating a space for employees to relax and rejuvenate their minds.
 But Panel Built’s buildings can also fit into another application to keep your workers safe, Cool Down Booths.
-Cool down booths are a HVAC climate-controlled space for employees to take a break in that are seperated off from the rest of the work environment.
+Cool down booths are an HVAC climate-controlled space for employees to take a break inside of, that are separated off from the rest of the work environment.